evoluteur/structured-filter/README.md

 - label - displayed field name.
 - type - data type.
 Possible types of field: text, number, boolean, date, time, list.

+Fields of type "list" also have a property "list" for the list of values (array of "id-label" objects).

 Example:

 ```javascript